fight233/DThouse_cxd/.github/ISSUE_TEMPLATE/performance-related-questions.md

 ---

 **Performance Issue**
-Any questions related to TDengine's performance can be discussed here.
+Any questions related to DThouse's performance can be discussed here.

 **Problem Description**
 A clear and concise description of what the problem is.